-Ingredients for Southwest Soup
+Ingredients for Southwest Bean Soup

-For this recipe you will simmer in a large pot:
+For this recipe you'll simmer in a large pot on the stovetop:

 - Yellow onion: Or substitute sweet onion or white onion.
+Red bell pepper is a nice addition as well if you'd like to include it.

 - Vegetable broth: Be sure to use low sodium if desired.
+If you'd like a thicker broth, add a couple tablespoons tomato paste with the broth!

 - Ground cumin

 - Chili powder: Most often I use mild chili powder from the brand "Simply Organic" or whatever is in the bulk bins at our local food co-op.
+The recipe is mild if using a regular/mild chili powder.
+But be aware chili powder can vary in spiciness depending on how much cayenne pepper it contains.

 - Smoked paprika

 Make it "meaty": Omit one can of black beans and add your favorite vegan ground beef crumbles instead.
 Cook these separately according to package instructions.
-Then stir it into the soup at the end of cook time.
+Then stir into the soup towards the end of cook time.

 Serving

-Everyone can personalize their bowl with their own favorite toppings!
+This is a fun family-friendly meal because everyone can personalize their bowl with their own favorite toppings!
 A few suggestions include:

 - Avocado or guacamole